tubacingoz/rca-observability-agent-prd/AGILE_AND_AZURE_DEVOPS.md

 ## Overview
 In large-scale financial systems with zero error tolerance, traditional waterfall methods fall short.
 Project lifecycles are managed using the **Agile philosophy** and **Scrum methodology** to ensure flexibility, transparency, and rapid adaptation to change.
 Work is organized into iterative 2-week execution cycles called Sprints.

-As a Business Analyst (BA), I play a pivotal balancing role in ensuring this cycle runs smoothly and managing the status flow of work items accurately on Azure DevOps[cite: 1].

 ---